craiglpeters/spin/quickstart-codespaces.md

 ```

 Spin will instantiate all components from the application manifest, and
 will create the router configuration for the HTTP trigger accordingly.

-The
+## Viewing in Codespaces
+If you are running in Codespaces port 3000 will automatically be forwarded for you.
+You'll need to append your HTTP path (e.g. /hello)

+## Running locally
-component can now be invoked by making requests to `http://localhost:3000/hello`
+The component can now be invoked by making requests to `http://localhost:3000/hello`
-(see route field in the configuration):

-Note that Codespaces prompts you because a port was exposed and forwarded automatically

 ```
 $ curl -i localhost:3000/hello